 In line with Google’s commitment to customer-centricity and excellent UX, a mobile-optimized website is prioritized in search rankings.

-Now that you know how to make a mobile version of your website and how to make website mobile friendly, you need to act on it quickly before the Page Experience update in mid-June 2021.
+Now that you know how to make a mobile version of your website and how to make website mobile friendly, you need to act on it quickly, especially now that the Page Experience update has landed.

 Our technical SEO agency spent last several months improving our Page Experience ranking signals.
 Call our technical SEO agency at 866.908.4748 or fill out our contact form to find out how to improve your mobile friendliness with the right technical SEO services for your website.